 The MS program does not offer any type of financial support.
-Tuition for this program is the responsibility of the student.fth Year Masters Program in Machine Learning
+Tuition for this program is the responsibility of the student.

 Fifth Year Masters in Machine Learning

 The 5th Year Masters in Machine Learning allows CMU undergraduates to complete a MS in Machine Learning in one additional year, by taking some of the required ML courses as an undergraduate.
 Students in this program take the same set of core courses as students receiving a PhD in Machine Learning, and also complete a Data Analysis Project.